KonduitAI/deeplearning4j/nd4j/ADRs/0003-Import_IR.md

 Keras, Tensorflow, and Pytorch use an attribute based format with names.
 Interop between Onnx ,Tensorflow, and Keras tends to follow the following formula:

-1. Map names to equivalent names in other framework for each operation configuration.
+1. Map names to equivalent names in the other framework for each operation configuration.
 Names being both op names and associated attributes of the operations such as in Conv2D where you have strides, kernel sizes.
 2. Map input/output tensors to the equivalent tensor type in each framework.